kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 ### uint64 memoryAllocationMegabytes
 Allows you to set an allocation for memory resources available in the underlying host container of a service.
 The metric used to measure `memoryAllocation` is `megabytes`.
 Setting `memoryAllocation=1000` is equivalent to setting the memory limit of the underlying host machine to `1e9 bytes` or `1GB`.
 If set, the value must be a nonzero positive integer of at least `6 megabytes` as Docker requires this as a minimum.
 If unset, there will be no constraints on memory usage of the host container.
 For information on memory limits in your underlying container engine, view [Docker](https://docs.docker.com/config/containers/resource_constraints/)'s and [Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)` docs.

-### string privateIPAddrPlaceholder
+### String privateIPAddrPlaceholder
-The placeholder string used within `entrypointOverrideArgs`, `cmdOverrideArgs`, and `environmentVariableOverrides` that gets replaced with the private ip address of the container inside Docker/Kubernetes before the container starts.
+The placeholder string used within `entrypointOverrideArgs`, `cmdOverrideArgs`, and `environmentVariableOverrides` that gets replaced with the private IP address of the container inside Docker/Kubernetes before the container starts.
 This defaults to `KURTOSIS_IP_ADDR_PLACEHOLDER` if this isn't set.
 The user needs to make sure that they provide the same placeholder string for this field that they use in `entrypointOverrideArgs`, `cmdOverrideArgs`, and `environmentVariableOverrides`.